-For example, suppose the refresh\time is set to 10 seconds.
-In the final 10 seconds before a resource is due to expire, if the Traffic Manager receives a request for the resource, it will forward the request to the back-end server rather than using the cached response.
+For example, suppose webcache!refresh\time is set to 10 seconds.
+In the final 10 seconds before a resource is due to expire, if the Traffic Manager receives a request for the resource, it forwards the request to the backend server rather than using the cached response.
 If the back-end servers provide a valid response, this response is used to update the cache and the expiry counter is reset.

-The Traffic Manager will only send a maximum of one request per second for each resource to the back-end servers during this refresh\time period.
+The Traffic Manager only sends a maximum of one request per second for each resource to the back-end servers during the webcache!refresh\time period.
 Other requests for the resource are met using the cached response.
 In this manner, the cache can be refreshed before it expires, avoiding a large flood of requests to the back-end servers.